wp-plugins/my-content-management/readme.txt

 * template ( set to a post type to use a template set by that post type.
 If "display" equals "custom", write a custom template. )
 * offset (integer: skip a number of posts before display.)
 * id ( comma separated list of IDs to show a set of posts; single ID to show a single post.)
+* cache (integer: number of hours to cache the results of this shortcode)

 A search form for any custom post type is accessible using the shortcode [custom_search type='custom_post_type']